With Treatment

 In summary, Connecticut offers a range of substance abuse treatment options to cater to the diverse needs of individuals seeking help for addiction.
 Whether one opts for inpatient or outpatient care, gender-specific programs, or luxury treatment centers, the state is committed to providing effective and supportive resources for those on their path to recovery.

-Bristol Hospital Counseling Center is a rehab center in Bristol, CT that is located in the 06010 zip code, at 420 North Main Street.
+Catholic Charities Diocese Norwich Inc is a substance abuse treatment facility in New London, CT that is located in the 06320 zip code, at 28 Huntington Street.

 Types of Care: